-Except for all the other financial liabilities, financial assets (excluding long-term investments) represented by loans and receivables and long term debtors and creditors are carried in the Balance Sheet at amortised cost.
+Except for all the other financial liabilities, financial assets represented by loans and receivables and long term debtors and creditors are carried in the Balance Sheet at amortised cost.
 Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments using the following assumptions:

-- For loans from the Public Works Loans Board (PWLB) new loan rates from the PWLB have been applied to provide the fair value under PWLB debt redemption procedures.
-Note that under an alternative valuation using premature redemption rates the total value of PWLB loans would be £458.509 million (2022-23 £400.693 million); - For other loans premature redemption rates have been applied to provide the fair value; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument will mature in the next 12 months the carrying amount is assumed to approximate to fair value; and, - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans from the Public Works Loans Board (PWLB) and other loans payable, premature repayment rates from the PWLB have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument will mature in the next 12 months the carrying amount is assumed to approximate to fair value; and, - The fair value of trade and other receivables is taken to be the invoiced or billed amount.